enthought/mayavi/docs/source/mayavi/installation.rst

       download msvcr80.dll and msvcp80.dll from the www.dll-files.com
       website and copy them into C:\\winnt\\system32.

-7. Install Numpy (1.2.1 binary from http://numpy.scipy.org/ )
+7. Install Numpy (binary from http://numpy.scipy.org/ )

 8. Installing wxPython (2.8 binary from http://www.wxpython.org/ )